 - The film series is titled “Disappearing World.”
 Is Ongka’s world disappearing?

-The next class is on Sex-Gender-Sexuality.
+The next class was on Sex-Gender-Sexuality.